swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 where *consuming*, *borrowing*, and *mutating operations* are as described for values of noncopyable type in [SE-0390](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#using-noncopyable-values).
-In essence, disabling implicit copying for a value makes it behave as if it were a value of noncopyable type.
+In essence, disabling implicit copying for a binding makes the binding behave as if it were of some noncopyable type.

 To allow a copy to occur, the `copy x` operator may be used: